juju/docs/src/en/howto-privatecloud.md

 ## Overview

 When Juju bootstraps a cloud, it needs two critical pieces of information:

-  1. The uuid of the image to use when starting new compute instances.
+  1. The UUID of the image to use when starting new compute instances.
   1. The URL from which to download the correct version of a tools tarball.

 This necessary information is stored in a json metadata format